Caring for Caregivers

 - Losing interest in activities you once enjoyed

-If your caregiving duties are interfering with your ability to take care of yourself, you need to take a step back to manage your health and stress and evaluate the level of work you can take on.
-There are resources and tools available to help you take care of yourself while providing care to your loved one.
-Leveraging these resources helps ensure that you are not assuming all of the caregiving responsibilities alone.
+If your caregiving duties are interfering with your ability to take care of yourself, you need to take a step back to manage your health and stress.
+Reevaluate your workload and don’t hesitate to ask for help.
+There are resources and tools available to help you better navigate your own health while providing care to your loved one.
+Leveraging these resources can help ensure you are not inundated with caregiver burden.

 Tips for Managing Caregiver Stress:

-- Reach out to family, friends and professional caregiving services for help.
-If you have other family members that are able and willing to help, be transparent with them about what tasks they could take over in order to lessen the burden on you.
-Also, exploring short-term or long-term care services may be in the best interest of you and the one you’re caring for depending on the severity of the condition.
+- Reach out to family, friends, or a professional caregiving service.
+If you have other family members or friends that are able and willing to help, be transparent with them about what tasks they can assume to help lessen the burden on you.
+Also, exploring short-term or long-term care services may be in the best interest of you and the individual you are caring for depending on the severity of the condition.

 - Set personal health goals for yourself.
-If you’re an avid gym goer or love to cook fresh meals but your caregiver duties have interfered with your normal routine, set a goal to try to get back to those healthy habits beginning with one day per week.
+If you are an avid gym goer or love to cook fresh meals but your caregiver duties have interfered with your normal routine, set a goal to try to get back to those healthy habits beginning with one day per week.
 Try to carve out time to take a yoga class, go for a walk, or engage in another form of physical activity—the point is to focus on doing something to keep you active and healthy!

 - Connect with others.
-Whether it’s in the form of a support group, meeting up with a friend or reaching out to your local church, connecting with others and sharing your struggles help can reduce anxiety and the feeling of being overwhelmed.
-Never underestimate the power of talking with others who understand and can support you.
+Whether you decide to join a support group, meet up with a friend, or reach out to your local church, connecting with others and sharing your struggles can help reduce anxiety and the feeling of being overwhelmed.
+Never underestimate the power of talking to people who understand and can support you.

 - Get enough sleep!
-Sleep deprivation can lead to exhaustion, depression, anxiety, high blood pressure, heart disease and many other health problems.
-If your caregiver role causes interrupted sleep, consider asking a family member, neighbor or member of your faith community to step in for a night to help you get enough time to rest and restore your energy.
+Sleep deprivation can lead to exhaustion, depression, anxiety, high blood pressure, heart disease, and many other health problems.
+If your caregiver role causes interrupted sleep, consider asking a family member, friend, neighbor, or member of your faith community to step in for a night so that you can rest and restore your energy.

-- Relax and have “me time” when you can.
-Caregivers spend upwards of 20 hours per week taking care of their loved one.
-That’s 20 hours of time you could otherwise be spending involved in hobbies, relaxing with family, traveling, or participating in other relaxing activities.
-Try not to lose sight of those ways you like to relax and if it means spending a little less time with your care recipient to keep up with your happiness, that’s ok, you are allowed to enjoy life, too.
+- Find time to relax.
+Caregivers spend upwards of 20 hours per week taking care of their loved ones.
+That’s 20 hours of your time that may have been otherwise spent engaging in hobbies, hanging out with family, traveling, or participating in other relaxing activities.
+Try not to lose sight of what brings you joy, and if it means spending a little less time with your care recipient to restore your health and happiness, that’s ok, you are allowed to enjoy life, too.

 - Visit your doctor.
-If you have been overburdening yourself for a while and have noticed that your health has declined, please see your doctor.
-Talk to them about your workload and stress levels; your doctor will be able to help determine what exactly you may need to do or what medications you may need to take to keep your health in order while you are also caring for your loved one.
+If you have been overburdening yourself for a while and recently noticed that your health has declined, please visit your doctor.
+Talk to them about your workload and stress levels; your doctor will be able to help determine what actions need to be taken or what medications should be prescribed to keep you healthy while you continue to care for your loved one.

-Not every aspect of caregiving is burdensome, you and your care recipient may experience a unique bond while spending this additional time together.
-These times can provide truly loving experiences.
-And by taking care of your own health, you’ll feel an increase in mental and physical strength needed to continue confidently with your responsibilities as a caregiver.
-Remember if you don’t care for yourself, you won’t be able to care for anyone else.
+Not every aspect of caregiving is burdensome as you and your care recipient will likely experience a unique bond while spending this additional time together.
+These times can provide loving experiences and long-lasting memories.
+And by taking care of your own health, you’ll experience an increase in the mental and physical strength needed to confidently continue with your responsibilities as a caregiver.
+Remember you must first care for yourself before you can care for anyone else.

-Additional support and resources for caregiver health can be found through the following organizations.
+Additional resources and support for caregivers can be found through the following organizations: